Curly hair can be a pain in the rear, especially when it comes to styling.

 Deep conditioning restores moisture, repairs, and strengthens your curls.
 So make it a weekly habit.

 Yes.
-Pulling your hair in that tight top knot is a big fat no no. It causes stress and breakage on your hair and can cause hairless.
+Pulling your hair in that tight top knot is a big fat no no. It causes stress and breakage on your hair and can cause hair loss.
 Something none of us can afford especially as we age.

 Use nondamaging hair tie or apuff cuff to pull your hair back.
 I use both for different reasons.